purewack/jsong-audio/README.md

   m --> a
   m --> b
   m --> c
+  player --> callbacks
+  callbacks --> ev
   ev --> player
   player --> o[[Audio output]]
 ```

-A dynamic music representation format.
+## A dynamic music representation and playback format.

+### How does it work?
-This format is designed specifically to provide dynamic instructions to a `JSONPlayer` on how to manage track volumes and looping of certain sections.
-The `.json` file itself has instructions on how to playback the music based on dynamic user input events, such as a page scroll, or mouse hover...
+This format is designed specifically to provide dynamic instructions to music player *(a [`JSONPlayer`](API.md#control-methods) object)* on how to manage track volumes and looping of certain sections.
+The `*.audio.json` file itself has instructions on how to playback the music based on dynamic user input events, such as a page scroll, or mouse hover...
-The `.json` file can also contain music encoded as data URI (coming soon)
+The `*.audio.json` file can also contain music encoded as data URI (coming soon)

+### Inspiration
+The idea came from two wonderful games, [TrackMania Turbo](https://www.ubisoft.com/en-gb/game/trackmania/turbo)) where the music has a different feel based on the speed of the car, and [Sonic Heroes' Mystic Mansion](https://sonic.fandom.com/wiki/Mystic_Mansion#Music) level where the music stays in different sections of music until you go to different parts of the level.

 # API
 Available in [API.md](API.md)